NVDA - Screen Reader for Windows Basics

 - H: Go to next heading (Shift + H: go back to the previous heading)

-- Insert + N: Open NVDA
+- Insert + N: Open NVDA Menu

 User Guide:

-NVDA Screen Reader for Windows Getting Started Guide - Job Aid (PDF) which lists the most common keyboard commands.
+Download the NVDA Screen Reader for Windows Getting Started Guide - Job Aid (PDF) which lists the most common keyboard commands.

 Respondus Lockdown Browser

-If you would like to use NVDA together with an assignment or quiz
+If you would like to use NVDA together with an assignment or quiz that requires you to use a Lockdown Browser, you must first start NVDA prior to launching the Lockdown Browser.

 Video Tutorials:

-Additional topical video tutorials are available by going to
+Additional topical video tutorials are available by going to Learn NVDA: A Free Screen Reader for Windows

 Contact the Access Center for help or more information.